craftcms/docs/docs/5.x/deploy.md

 #### Atomic Deployment

 Let’s look at some ways we might improve upon this simple deployment scheme.
-Our main goal will be to separate each phase of the deployment, so that the live site spends as little time as possible in an intermediate or partially-built state.
+Our main goal will be to separate each phase of the deployment, so that the live site spends as little time as possible in an intermediate or partially-updated state.

 The combination of `git pull` and `composer install` are the most problematic—but we should also make an effort to pre-build front-end resources.
 Instead of doing all this work directly in a live directory, let’s move it off to the side.